martinjzhang/adafdr/README.md

 * `res['threshold']`: a (N,) float vector, threshold for each hypothesis.
 <!--* `res['theta']`: a list of learned parameters. -->
 If `output_folder` is a folder path, log files will be saved in the folder.

+`covariate_type` specifies the type of each covariate: 0 means numerical/ordinal while 1 means categorical.
+For example, `covariate_type=[0,1]` means there are 2 covariates, the first is numerical/ordinal and the second is categorical.
+If not specified, a covariate with more than 75 distinct values is regarded as numerical/ordinal and otherwise categorical.

+See also [doc](https://htmlpreview.github.io/?https://raw.githubusercontent.com/martinjzhang/adafdr/master/doc/_build/html/api.html) for more details.

 ## Example on airway RNA-seq data
 The following is an example on the airway RNA-seq data